-As of December 31, 2015, the maximum of the Trading Credit Facility was\$205.0 million.
 The Company routinely uses the Trading Credit Facility to purchase precious metals from suppliers and for operating cash flow purposes.
-Amounts under the Trading Credit Facility bear interest based on London Interbank Offered Rate ("LIBOR") plus a margin.
-The one-month LIBOR rate was approximately 0.43% and 0.19% as of December 31, 2015 and June 30, 2015, respectively.
-Borrowings are due on demand and totaled \$162.5 million and \$147.0 million at December 31, 2015 and at June 30, 2015, respectively.
-The Company is able to access additional credit as needed to finance operations, subject to the overall limits of the Trading Credit Facility and lender approval of the revised borrowing base calculation.
-The amounts available under the Trading Credit Facility are determined at the end of each week following a specified borrowing base formula.
-The amounts available under the Trading Credit Facility after taking into consideration current borrowings, based upon the latest approved borrowing bases in effect, totaled \$32.2 million and \$20.9 million at December 31, 2015 and June 30, 2015, respectively.
+Amounts under the Trading Credit Facility bear interest based on London Interbank Offered Rate ("LIBOR") plus a 2.50% margin for revolving credit line loans and a 4.50% margin for bridge loans (that is, for loans that exceed the available revolving credit line).
+The one-month LIBOR rate was approximately 0.44% and 0.19% as of March 31, 2016 and June 30, 2015, respectively.
+Borrowings are due on demand and totaled \$190.0 million and \$147.0 million at March 31, 2016 and at June 30, 2015, respectively.
+The amounts available under the respective borrowing facilities are determined at the end of each week following a specified borrowing base formula.
+The Company is able to access additional credit as needed to finance operations, subject to the overall limits of the borrowing facilities and lender approval of the revised borrowing base calculation.
+Based on the latest approved borrowing bases in effect, the amounts available under the Trading Credit Facility after taking into account current borrowings, totaled \$28.8 million and \$20.9 million at March 31, 2016 and June 30, 2015, respectively.